-I was really amazed and deep in my heart, I truly appreciated the efforts of the National Power Corporation in initiating this national park project.
+This is one reason, I was amazed and deep in my heart, truly appreciated the efforts of the National Power Corporation in initiating this national park project.
 The initiative encourages the engagement of the kids with the small wonders of nature.

 A part of the land has been converted into a lovely orchidarium and also, a bat cave.
 This part of the tour I did not like.
 I was afraid the bats will fly and attack me just like in the movies ha ha.

 The most interesting part was the wishing well placed at the middle of the nature park, where everyone can see, long for something, and drop a coin with the hope that their wishes would come true.
 You can stare at the small roofed well and wonder if the wishes would really come true.